Skip to main content

 What ships, where it lives, under which license

 z4j is a monorepo.
 Each piece is installable as an independent pip package.
-Agents are Apache 2.0, the brain is AGPL 3.0, everything else is documented below.
+Agents are Apache 2.0, z4j is AGPL 3.0, everything else is documented below.

 z4j-core Apache 2.0